qo-proto/qh/docs/protocol-definition.md

 - Status codes are ordered by frequency to optimize common cases
 - Unmapped status codes default to 500 (Internal Server Error) with compact code 2.
 - The compact code and version are packed into the first byte of the response.

+#### 5.1.2 Redirection

+When a client receives a `3xx` status code (e.g., 300, 301, 302), it indicates that the requested resource has moved.
+The client should look for headers in the response to determine the new location.
+QH supports two mechanisms for specifying the new location, which clients should process in the following order of priority:

+1.  **Custom `host` and `path` Headers:**
+    The server can provide the new location using two separate headers: `host` for the new hostname and `path` for the new resource path.
+This is the preferred mechanism for QH-specific redirects.

+    - `host`: The hostname of the new origin.
+    - `path`: The path to the resource on the new host.

+    Example:
+    `host: qh2.example.com`
+    `path: /new-resource`

+2.  **Standard `Location` Header:**
+    As a fallback, QH supports the standard `Location` header, which should contain a full `qh://` URI pointing to the new resource.

+    Example:
+    `Location: qh://qh2.example.com/new-resource`

+Upon receiving a redirect, a client MUST make a new `GET` request to the new location.
+To prevent infinite redirect loops, clients SHOULD limit the number of consecutive redirects (e.g., to a maximum of 10).
+If the hostname changes, the client is responsible for closing the current connection and establishing a new one to the new host.

 ### 5.2 Response Format